Francesco Alberoni

-Francesco Alberoni (born 31 December 1929, in Borgonovo Val Tidone, Piacenza) is an Italian journalist and a professor of sociology.
+Francesco Alberoni (31 December 1929 – 14 August 2023) was an Italian journalist and a professor of sociology.
 He was a board member and senior board member (chairman) of RAI, the Italian state television network, from 2002 to 2005.

 Alberoni was among the few regular front page writers of Corriere della Sera, Italy's most popular newspaper, which published his articles from 1973 to 2011.
 He wrote a four-column editorial titled "Public & Private" (begun in 1982) for the Monday edition.
-He is the widower of Rosa Giannetta.
+He was the widower of Rosa Giannetta.

 Early days

-Although Alberoni claims he was a model student and real perfectionist at school, he admits he did not like the military-like discipline imposed on schoolchildren by the Fascist regime.
+Although Alberoni claimed he was a model student and real perfectionist at school, he admitted he did not like the military-like discipline imposed on schoolchildren by the fascist regime.
 According to his autobiography he was a born leader, who always invented games and adventures for the group of boys who usually gathered around him.
-Because there weren't any books in his house, he discovered the pleasures of reading only after the end of Second World War in 1945.
+Because there weren't any books in his house, he first read only after the end of the Second World War in 1945.
 Reading took most of his afternoons at the City Library, his favoured subjects being history and philosophy.